dt-alliances-workshops/aws-modernization-dt-orders-setup/app-scripts/README.md

 These scripts stop and start the dt-orders application in both monolith and services mode.

-A learner generally would not run any scripts within this repo.
-The scripts and files used by the [Dynatrace Training University (DTU)](https://university.dynatrace.com)) provisioning scripts that pre-provision the workshop for each learner.

 # Prerequisites

-1. This repo was git cloned to `/home/dtu_training/aws-modernization-dt-orders-setup`
+1. This repo was git cloned to `/home/ubuntu/aws-modernization-dt-orders-setup`

 1. The VM running Docker and has Docker-Compose installed